-Miss Baker is described as “a slender, small-breasted girl” and compared to a “young cadet.”
-This description of her androgynous features characterizes her as a “flapper,” and makes her representative of the novel’s emphasis on modern styles that clash with established, traditional standards, including gender roles.
+Miss Baker is compared to a “young cadet,” and further description of her androgynous features characterizes her as a “flapper.”
+This makes her representative of the novel’s emphasis on modern styles that clash with established, traditional standards, including gender roles.

 The Great Gatsby – 1